In This Article

 - Check their breathing and administer CPR if you are qualified to do so.

 - If possible, administer a shot or nasal spray of Naloxone.
-This should only be done if you have been formally trained on how to do so properly.
+This should only be done if you have been formally trained on how to do so correctly.

 Treatment for an Overdose